 Alberto M. Burgos-Rivera will be heading up his second year in the MAEUS Program.
 Born and raised in Puerto Rico, most of Alberto’s research interests have been inspired by the island’s political situation.
 As a result, he has developed a keen interest in island politics, ethnic and identity politics, as well as nationalist movements.
 Alberto pursued his BA in Political Science at the Universidad de Puerto Rico, Recinto de Río Piedras where he wrote his Honors thesis on the role of political elites in implementing binding referendums on political status in both New Caledonia and Puerto Rico.
 As for his MAEUS research project, he is interested in researching the EU’s integration policies in regards to its ultraperipheral regions such as the Canary Islands, Madeira and Azores, and the French DOMs and TOMs.
 Alberto is currently a FLAS fellow studying advanced French and starting the next academic year, he will continue his fellowship by studying basic Italian.
 In regards to hobbies, Alberto mostly likes to read, spend time with friends, study languages, and listen to music.
 After MAEUS Alberto’s goal is to pursue a PhD in Political Science and continue carrying on research in the areas of ethnic and identity politics.

 Genie Melamed is a second year MAEUS student, having first been a BA/MA student the previous year.
 She received her B.A. in political science and geography with a concentration in human geography from University of Illinois at Urbana-Champaign.
 Genie’s research interests include separatist movements and far right parties.
+She will include these research interests in her thesis, which focuses on the different EU responses to separatist movements.
 During her time at the University of Illinois she studied abroad in Berlin, where she vastly improved her German language skills.
 Genie is a FLAS fellow continuing to study higher level German.
 She is also well travelled, having been to Spain, Italy, Israel, and Norway, among other countries.
 Genie has spent her summers gaining work experience, both as an intern for a US Congresswoman and as an intern for the governor of Illinois.
 In her free time she likes to catch up on her favorite tv shows.